the-ahuja-lab/Gcoupler/README.md

 ```
 >>> import Synthesizer as sz
 ```
-Set paths for the installed third-party softwares and default output folder to collect the intermediate result files and plots
+Set paths for the installed third-party software and default output folder to collect the intermediate result files and plots
 ```
 >>> sz.Set_paths(LigBuilder_path='path to LigBuilderV3.0/',libiomp5_file='path to libiomp5.so file containing folder/',Output_dir='path to deafult folder/')
 ```